 “No sensible decision can be made any longer without taking into account not only the world as it is, but the world as it will be.”

-Isaac Asimov captured in his Science Fiction writings an insight into humanity and delivered to us a plethora of potential tech-filled futures.
-In his lifetime he wrote over 515 books, not including his short stories.
+Isaac Asimov used science fiction to explore his insight into humanity and the unseen future.
+He delivered a plethora of gripping tales filled with technological advances and theoretical possibilities.
+His intuition and strong sense of logic guided all his stories, and his various perspectives allowed him to write not only about science fiction, but religion, astronomy, biology, and even literary biography.
+In his lifetime, Asimov wrote over 515 books, not including his short stories.
 Some of his most famous works are I,Robot and the Foundation trilogy.
 We can see Asimov’s use of Intuition in his constant quest to determine what the future might hold for humanity.
 We also see the characteristic INTJ skepticism in his interviews and quotes.
 He regularly questioned what is, what will be, and what was commonly accepted as the standard.
 He had a great hunger for knowledge that could never be satisfied, but he was determined to bring what he did know to the public.
-While he is most famous for his science fiction works, he also took on topics like astronomy, biology, math, religion, and even literary biography.

 “A subtle thought that is in error may yet give rise to fruitful inquiry that can establish truths of great value.”

 Other Notable INTJ Authors: Jane Austen, Ayn Rand, Friedrich Nietzsche.

 “As a single footstep will not make a path on the earth, so a single thought will not make a pathway in the mind.
 To make a deep physical path, we walk again and again.
 To make a deep mental path, we must think over and over the kinds of thoughts we wish to dominate our lives.”